 Eaquals accreditation applies to the teaching of all languages in any country.
-To accredit a wide spectrum of language teaching institutions Eaquals operates the following three inspections schemes.
+To accredit a wide spectrum of language teaching institutions Eaquals operates two inspections schemes.
+One of them is

-The Eaquals Inspection Scheme for Language Centres which is addressed at:
+The Eaquals Inspection Scheme version 7.2 which is addressed at: